wbaldwin6/Beyond/README.md

 # Beyond
 A chat program for roleplaying, to support multiple characters, actions, and expressions.

-Set up is fairly simple (though they will require node and npm to work); just:
+Set up is fairly simple (though it will require node and npm to work); just:

 * [`Install node.js with npm`](https://nodejs.org/en/)
 * Make sure your port of choice is forwarded